-Two additional elective courses must be selected from the following list.
-Students can possibly take other 6000-level and above courses within the School of Computing as electives; permission of the track director (the student's committee) is necessary in such cases.
+6000-level and abo ective courses must be selected from the following list.
+Students can possibly take other ove courses within the School of Computing as electives; permission of the track directommittee) is necessary in such cases.

 CS 6100 Foundations of Computer Science

 CS 6530 Database Systems

 CS 6610 Interactive Computer Graphics

 CS 6650 Image Synthesis

 CS 6810 Advanced Computer Architecture

 CS 7120 Information-Based Complexity

 CS 7210 Advanced Topics in Scientific Computing

 CS 7450 Simulation Methods

-Additional 6000-level and above courses may be required to reach a 30-credit minimum (excluding inde-

-pendent study, seminars, or thesis research credit hours).
+evel and above courses may be required to reach a 30-credit minimum (excluding indeminars, or thesis research credit hours).